Building material: Metal

 Metal is used as structural framework for larger buildings such as skyscrapers, or as an external surface covering.
 There are many types of metals used for building.
 Metal figures quite prominently in prefabricated structures such as the Quonset hut, and can be seen used in most cosmopolitan cities.
 It requires a great deal of human labor to produce metal, especially in the large amounts needed for the building industries.
-Corrosion is metal's prime enemy when it comes to longevity.
+Corrosion is metal's prime limitation when it comes to longevity.